glf30/map-filter-reduce-assignment/README.md

 # map-filter-reduce-assignment

-# Array Practice Problems

-This set of exercises focuses on array manipulation, string processing, and working with objects.

----

 ## 1. Geese Filter Problem

 Write a function that takes a list of strings as an argument and returns a filtered list containing the same elements but with the "geese" removed.